I move: "That the Bill be now read a Second Time."

 Colm O'Gorman of Amnesty International was reported as saying at the time that while there is no clear evidence of overt direct discrimination by the State against people with mental health problems in national laws, policies or practices, the real issue was the hidden indirect discrimination that people with mental health problems face when they experience inequality in education, housing, work and other areas.
 Mr. O'Gorman added: "We know that people with mental health problems have lower employment rates and are more likely to have left education early, suggesting the reported unfair treatment from the research is having a very real impact on people’s lives."

 I understand the Government is opposing the Bill.
-It appears it is doing so on the grounds that it might expose employers to legal action or is difficult to enforce.
+It appears it is doing so on the grounds that it might expose employers to legal action or it will be difficult to enforce.
 The whole purpose of the Bill is to strengthen equality legislation to act as a preventive measure and any employer who complied with the equality legislation would have nothing to fear.
 If those arguments were accepted as an excuse we would have no equality legislation.
 Most LGBT discrimination has been and is of an insidious nature and is often difficult to prove.
-Similarly regarding discrimination based on gender, but we do not say that because it is difficult to prove we tolerate it.
+Discrimination based on gender is similar, but we do not say that because it is difficult to prove we tolerate it.
 The opposite is the case.
 It is the most insidious and indirect discrimination that we must guard against.
 It is precisely because it is a wrong and that it is hard to prove that we must take a legislative stand against it.
 We must make it clear, in black and white, that discrimination of any kind is unacceptable.

-Regarding the difficulty of enforcement, I would point out that the Domestic Violence Act 2018, a very welcome and important Act, a criminal code, includes under section 5(o) the grounds of psychological and emotional welfare of a victim.
+Regarding the difficulty of enforcement, I would point out that the Domestic Violence Act 2018, a very welcome and important Act in the criminal code, includes under section 5(o) the grounds of psychological and emotional welfare of a victim.
 Those terms, therefore, are already a part of Irish law and will need to be interpreted by the courts.
 It is difficult to understand the Government's objection to the use of the terminology in this Bill.

 I am very disappointed with the Government’s decision to try to block legislation that will strengthen anti-discrimination laws.
 If this was really about enforcement, any real concerns could be teased out on Committee Stage.
 Instead, just like the mental health parity legislation, which the Government killed with a money message, it appears the Government is so embarrassed by its own failure to legislate on mental health that it is taking a knee-jerk reaction to any opposition efforts to do so.